-simplification of procedures related to sanctions / purchases to be made by the investigators autonomy to the principal investigator/coordinator for utilizing overhead charges timely release of grants timely auditing submission of utilization certificate to the funding authorities between/among different departments /schools of the university and collaboration with national/international institutes / industries.
+simplification of procedures related to sanctions / purchases to be made by the investigators autonomy to the principal investigator/coordinator for utilizing overhead charges timely release of grants timely auditing submission of utilization certificate to the funding authorities '''

 Institute allows the purchase of equipment as per the GFR rules and for this Stores and Purchas section facilitates such purchases.
 All PIs submit the utilization certificates to the funding agencies after the completion of the project.